 The UK has a strong voice in international affairs, not least through its permanent seat on the UN Security Council.
 That makes it vital for the ICRC to have direct contact with key influencers to build support for our neutral, independent and impartial humanitarian action in conflict-affected communities.

 London is also a significant media hub, where we have the opportunity to make our voice heard.
 Through interviews, briefings, events and engagement on social media, we raise awareness of the humanitarian challenges we face, make the case for helping those who cannot help themselves, and urge respect for international humanitarian law.

 The UK and Ireland is also home to a thriving community of humanitarian organisations, think-tanks and internationally-focused universities.
 The ICRC helps to shape the debate on humanitarian needs arising from the changing nature of crisis and conflict in the 21st century.

-What's the history of the ICRC in the UK and Ireland?
+What is the history of the ICRC in the UK and Ireland?

 What does it cost to run the ICRC operation in the UK and Ireland?
-Who pays for it?

-What's your relationship with the British Red Cross and the Irish Red Cross?
+What is your relationship with the British Red Cross and the Irish Red Cross?

 The British Red Cross is the national Red Cross society for the United Kingdom, while the Irish Red Cross is its equivalent in Ireland.
-National Societies and the ICRC are all part of the International Red Cross and Red Crescent Movement, the largest humanitarian network in the world.
+National societies and the ICRC are all part of the International Red Cross and Red Crescent Movement, the largest humanitarian network in the world.

-The British Red Cross has an extensive partnership with the ICRC, and the two organizations work together on projects in the field and on policy issues such as international humanitarian law.
-They also support each other in areas such as recruitment and funding.
+The British Red Cross has an extensive partnership with the ICRC, and the two organisations work together on projects overseas and policy priorities, such as the promotion of international humanitarian law.
+We also support each other in areas such as recruitment and funding.